guitarrapc/githubactions-lab/README.md

 # Branch and tag handling

-## run when branch push only but skip on tag push
+## Run when branch push only but skip on tag push

 If you want run job only when push to branch, and not for tag push.